endeavorcomm/le-cms/setup-cert-mgmt-system.md

     sudo ln -s ../mods-enabled/socache_shmcb.load socache_shmcb.load
     sudo ln -s ../mods-enabled/socache_dbm.load socache_dbm.load

-## create the options-ssl.conf file, if it doesn't already exist

-adjust SSLProtocols, SSLCipherSuites, and other options as desired
+Create the options-ssl.conf file, if these don't already exist in your Apache configuration.
+Adjust SSLProtocols, SSLCipherSuites, and other options as desired

     cd ..
     sudo nano options-ssl.conf

-copy this into the file
+Copy the below content into the file

     SSLEngine on